odesk/php-odesk/README.md

 for OAuth
  - copy `vendor/odesk/php-odesk/example/console-own-auth-lib.php` to `myapp.php`
- - after that update 'authType' property in the configuration section of `myapp.php` and specify the name of your handler
+ - after that update 'authType' property in the configuration section of `myapp.php` and specify the name of your handler.

 *NOTE: use `web.php` example if you are creating a web-based application.*

 4.
-open `myapp.php` and type consumerKey and consumerSecret that you previously have got from API Center
+open `myapp.php` and type the consumerKey and consumerSecret that you previously got from the API Center.
 ***That's all.
 Run your app as `php myapp.php` and have fun.***

 ## Installation by downloading sources
 1.
-Download latest release from https://github.com/odesk/php-odesk/releases, let's say it is https://github.com/odesk/php-odesk/archive/v0.1.7.tar.gz, and extract it to `vendor/odesk` folder, located in the root of your application
+Download latest release from https://github.com/odesk/php-odesk/releases, let's say it is https://github.com/odesk/php-odesk/archive/v0.1.7.tar.gz, and extract it to `vendor/odesk` folder, located in the root of your application.

 2.
-Create vendor/autoload.php, possible simple variant could be:
+Create vendor/autoload.php, a possible simple variant could be:
 ```
 require_once __DIR__ . '/odesk/php-odesk-0.1.7/src/oDesk/API/constants.php';